cosmos/gaia/docs/hub-tutorials/join-testnet.md

 Manually updating `gaiad` will require stopping the chain and installing the new binary once it halts at block height `7,453,750`.

-Logs will show `ERR UPGRADE "Vega" NEEDED at height: 7368587: upgrade to Vega`.
+Logs will show `ERR UPGRADE "Vega" NEEDED at height: 7453750`.
 Stop `gaiad` and run the following:

 ```
 cd $HOME/gaia